regro/regolith/news/closes_908.rst

 **Added:**
- * create_talk_repo box to presentation in presentations
+ * no_talk_repo box added to presentation helper
- * functionality to presentation adder to create a gitlab repo in talks
+ * functionality to automatically create talk repo in gitlab for presentation

 **Changed:** None